 After the 45 minutes is up we say goodbye to each other.
 Sometimes I talk with the parents after, confirm the following appointment or to even schedule a time to talk with them more in depth about things that I feel are important for them to know about their child as they continue to heal.
 I want to stress that I hold confidentiality very dear for all my clients, especially children.
 With this in mind I might have the caregiver keep an eye or track something for me, or let a parent know that their child needs a little extra help with friendships or feelings of sadness.
 I like to have one on one conversations with parents to make sure they feel supported and that their child is progressing on their goals.

 If you want to see an example of what therapy looks like with children online click here to watch a mock therapy session.
-And if your child is struggling due to their past sexual abuse or other traumas reach out to schedule your free 15 minute consultation
+And if your child is struggling due to their past sexual abuse or other traumas reach out to schedule your first appointment.

 I hope you found this post helpful!
 I’d love to hear from you in the comment section!

 Thank you for taking the time to read.
 Remember sharing is caring, so share if you found this helpful!